Religion in West Bengal: Buddhism

-Buddhism is the fourth largest of West Bengal with about 0.31% people responded that they were Buddhists during the 2011 Census of India.
+Buddhism is the fourth largest religion of West Bengal with about 0.31% people responded that they were Buddhists during the 2011 Census of India.
 Out of total 91.3 million people in the state, the Buddhist population is approximately 2.82 lakhs.
 Also out of 23 districts in West Bengal, Buddhists have a higher concentration in Darjeeling.

 Other religions

 Sikhism and Jainism have a smaller presence in the state with around 63,523 & 60,141 people follow it respectively comprising 0.07% and 0.06% respectively.